 Even if you do not identify the Company in your social media communications or activities, you are still expected to adhere to Company Policies that may impact or restrict your social media communications or activities.

-Employment Practices
+Employment Practices Applicable to Schwab Employees1

 The Company's employment policies reflect the high standards of our business practices and our respect for our colleagues.

 Equal Employment Opportunity and Preventing Harassment and Discrimination